Mustafa12z/ECSProject/README.md

    ```
    After stopping the container, you can remove it using this command.
 This helps keep your Docker environment clean by removing unused containers.

+## CICD Pipelines

+### Docker.Yaml

+The docker.yaml pipeline is explained below, it is the pipeline we have that is responsible for building the docker image and uploading it to Amazon ECR

+Checkout Code: Pulls the latest code from the repository.
+Log in to Amazon ECR: Authenticates Docker with ECR, allowing it to push images to your ECR repository.
+Build and Push Docker Image:
+Builds the Docker image from the Dockerfile in the app directory.
+Pushes the tagged image to the specified ECR repository.

+### Terraform YAML files

+The terraform pipelines we have, are responsible for terraform plan, apply and destroy.

+The terraform plan pipeline is set which means it runs on a push from any branch.
+The terraform apply and destroy pipelines can only be triggered manually using workflow-dispatch on the main branch (Once a PR has been completed).

+Checkout Code: Retrieves the latest repository files.
+Setup Terraform: Installs and sets up Terraform in the workflow environment.
+Terraform Init: Initializes the Terraform configuration and downloads provider plugins.
+Terraform Plan: Creates an execution plan, displaying the resources Terraform will create or modify.
+Terraform Apply: Applies the configuration to provision the infrastructure if triggered manually.
+Terraform Destroy: Applies the destroy to the infrastructure if triggered manually within the main branch.